 Ministry core values make a successful children’s ministry click.
-Ministry core values make it run smoothly and effortlessly.
-Ministry core values can get you deeper commitment from your volunteers.
+They make it run smoothly and effortlessly.
+Ministry core values can even get you deeper commitment from your volunteers.

 If you’ve been searching for a way to unify your ministry team, core values may be your solution.
 In this interview with Dennis Bloodworth, you’ll learn how to develop core values that’ll help volunteers commit to your ministry.

 Many churches have successful ministries with volunteers who thrive when the ministry has specific priorities or core values.
 Former children’s pastor Dennis Bloodworth says that core values can unify people and create a purpose-oriented ministry.
 Dennis, who’s now the lead pastor at Christ’s Church of Scottsdale in Scottsdale, Arizona, can help give your ministry the direction it needs to create unity and purpose.

 A: They’re a set of priorities that govern everything that happens in our ministry.
 Everything that we do — every event, program, or retreat — will somehow address these priorities.

 For example, our church values commitment to excellence.
 That means if I teach a class at an off-site retreat center, I’ll do the best I can with what I have in that setting.
 Or if I’m leading a group on a trip, I make sure all of our vehicles are full of gas and ready to go, that drivers have keys and maps, and that everybody has medical forms.
 Our commitment to excellence means that we’ll be professional, pay attention to details, and do the best we can with what we have.